 Taking music lessons is one of the best investments you can make in self improvement.
 I love working with students of all levels to help them make playing the guitar easier and more joyous.
 My teachers have been from vastly different styles.
-When I was a teen, Stevie Ray Vaughn was in my brother's rock band, and later I studied with the great Spanish master Andres Segovia.
-After a career of teaching at colleges and universities I currently teach privately in my home in the Northwest area of Dallas near Brookhaven College and the Galleria.
+When I was a teen, Stevie Ray Vaughn was in my brother's rock band, and later I studied with the great Spanish master Andres Segovia in Spain.
+After a career of teaching at colleges and universities I taught classical guitar at Booker T. Washington High School for the Performing and Visual Arts in Dallas, Texas.
+Currently, I teach privately in my home in the Northwest area of Dallas near Brookhaven College and and online.

 I've studied with several fo the best guitaists and teachers and have made a life's work of constantly studying how to make playing guitar easier in order to allow students to be more artistic.
 Please visit my website for more iformation.